chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/NoteChainingTools.jpg" alt="CK" style="width:9%;margin:0px 0px 0px 25px">

 The chaining tool is a fast way to create a reasonable set of target notes over a range of notes or the entire score.
-It works on the [the Selection] so it's necessary to select some notes before performing chaining.
+It works on [the Selection] so it's necessary to select some notes before performing chaining.
 It scans for time intervals in the flow of notes where there are no notes and sets the first note following each interval to be a target note.
 It sets all other notes up to the next interval to be chained from the target note.
 To change the size of the interval used in the scan, click the up/down arrow button next to the number in the toolbar.
 This also causes a scan on the currently selected notes.
 To run a scan with the currently set gap size just click the chain button.

-The chain command acts on a selected range of notes, or the entire midi file.
+The chain command acts on a selected range of notes, or the entire MIDI file.
 The numeric field next to the chain button gives the size of the break in sixteenth notes that should trigger a target note to be marked.
-What works best for a given midi file make take some experimentation.
+What works best for a given MIDI file may take some experimentation.
 An interval of 1.0 sixteenths works well in many situations.
 You may also find it useful to run the chain command with different intervals in different ranges in the same score, depending on the note pattern in a given range.

-The chain command is automaticaly run with an interval of one sixteenth when a midi file is first imported.
+The chain command is automaticaly run with an interval of one sixteenth when a MIDI file is first imported.
 This usually results in a reasonably playable file depending on its complexity.
 Experiment with other intervals: Set [the Selection] to be a range, or all notes, in the score.
 Then click on the "chain amount" number in the toolbar, and choose some other amount from the popup list.
 The selected range of notes will instantly be rechained based on that interval.

-Sometimes the chain command produces a nicely playable score with no further editing, but expecially in more complex score you will need to manually the results. i.e. Edit to change some notes between being target or chained with the [Toggle Target Notes Tool].
+Sometimes the chain command produces a nicely playable score with no further editing, but especially in more complex score you will need to manually the results. i.e. Edit to change some notes between being target or chained with the [Toggle Target Notes Tool].

 There is some artistry in this process, and it's a way to personalize how a file plays to your taste.
 The best way to edit is